Watson-Jackson showcase highlights Texans-Ravens matchup

 “I’m a proud quarterback, proud friend,” Watson said.
 “All the criticism he was getting when he was coming out, he’s definitely a guy I’ve always encouraged.
 He’s doing everything all the naysayers said he couldn’t do and even more so.
 His career is very, very bright.”

-Week 11 began with a bang, when Cleveland beat rival Pittsburgh 21-7 on Thursday night.
+Week 11 began with an outburst when Cleveland beat rival Pittsburgh 21-7 on Thursday night.
 The game unraveled in the final seconds with a fight triggered by a takedown of Steelers quarterback Mason Rudolph by Browns defensive end Myles Garrett.
-Garrett ripped Rudolph’s helmet off and hit him in the head with it, a sure bet for a multi-game suspension of a key player for the Browns (4-6).
-The Steelers (5-5) had a four-game winning streak stopped, as Rudolph threw four interceptions.
+Garrett ripped off Rudolph’s helmet and smacked him in the head with it.
+On Friday the NFL suspended him for at least the rest of the season, the longest ban in league history for a single on-field infraction.
+The Browns (4-6) will try to salvage their season without Garrett, perhaps their best defensive player.
+The Steelers (5-5) had a four-game winning streak stopped, with Rudolph throwing four interceptions.

 ATLANTA (2-7) AT CAROLINA (5-4)